Vanishing Point (1971 film): Development

-The screenplay for Vanishing Point was written by G. Cabrera Infante, under the pseudonym Guillermo Cain.
+The screenplay for Vanishing Point was written by G. Cabrera Infante, a Cuban living in England, under the pseudonym Guillermo Cain.
 The story was based on two actual events: the disgraced career of a San Diego police officer and a high-speed pursuit of a man who refused to stop and was killed when he crashed into a police roadblock.
 Infante modeled the character of Super Soul after legendary rock and roll singer The Big Bopper.
 His script reflected the popular counterculture lifestyle of the time, containing elements of rebellion, drugs, sexual freedom, and rock and roll.

 In 1969, director Richard C. Sarafian turned down an offer to make Robert Redford's Downhill Racer in order to direct Vanishing Point.
 He was drawn to the counterculture themes in Cain's script.
 Originally, the director wanted Gene Hackman to play Kowalski, but 20th Century Fox studio executive Richard Zanuck insisted on casting relative unknown actor Barry Newman in the lead role.
 The film marked the first major screen appearances of Cleavon Little and John Amos.

+Funds for the film were raised through Cupid Films, the company of Michael Pearson.
+The budget was raised from the Bank of America in London.
+The film had to be shot in the US because of the story.
+Producer Norman Spencer called it "a sort of runaway production in reverse."